XII. General Fundraising

 2. Charitable Foundations and Corporations

-The senior director of foundation relations in the Office of Development will be the first point of contact for faculty and staff interested in approaching corporations and foundations for charitable contributions.
-If the project is one of a contractual nature involving commitments of University facilities and personnel, it may be referred to the Office of Sponsored Programs in the Research Foundation.
+The senior supervising director of foundation relations in the Office of Development will be the first point of contact for faculty and staff interested in approaching corporations and foundations for charitable contributions.
+If the project is of a contractual nature involving commitments of University facilities and personnel, it may be referred to the Office of Sponsored Programs in the Research Foundation.
 Applications that will go to public funding sources such as NEH and NEA which have a private fundraising component, such as the challenge grant programs at these agencies, should be directed to the vice president for advancement.

 3. Research and Sponsored Programs